bnielsen1965/machine_learning-js/README.md

 ```

 For the training step a temporariy training boolean neuron is created using the weights and bias
 values from the random untrained neuron.
-For this training neuron the activation function is specified
-as the sigmoid function from the boolean neuron class.
-Training requires the non-boolean output to
+In the training boolean neuron the boolean activation
-calculate the error rate of the neuron's current weight and bias model.
+function is overridden with the sigmoid function which returns a floating point value between 0
+and 1 thus enabling a measure of the error between the expected output versus the actual output
+of the neuron.

 The training function is provided with some conditions to assist in the training process.
 An
 error target is used to tell the training function when the accuracy is close enough to stop